Early Vocabulary Intervention (EVI)

 Statistical Findings

-Positive effect on alphabetics
+Positive effect on expressive target word learning

-Positive effect on comprehension
+Positive effect on listening comprehension

 More Intervention Details